- What is Autoimmune Encephalitis (AE)?

 Is AE considered a “new” disease?
 Is it rare?

 While the term “autoimmune encephalitis” appears in the medical literature in the 1970’s and 1980’s, the first specific AE antibody was identified in 2005 when Dr. Josep Dalmua described the anti-NMDA-receptor encephalitis type.
 The field of AE has expanded rapidly since then.
-Now there are more than fifteen known types of AE, including auto-antibodies directed against NMDA, LGI1, CASPR2, VGKC-complex antibodies, AMPA, and GABA.
+As of early 2017, there have been ~22 antibodies discovered, including auto-antibodies directed against NMDA, LGI1, CASPR2, VGKC-complex antibodies, AMPA, and GABA.
+According to one prominent researcher, a new antibody is being discovered roughly every six month.

 Initially considered very rare, the disease is now increasingly recognized as a significant diagnosis in the spectrum of brain illnesses related to malfunctions of the immune system.
 These types of disorders may be much more common than previously thought.